 Payment friction reduces follow-throughsplitty generates pre-filled links with exact amounts

-Memory of debts decays 66% in 24 hoursLinks sent at the table, before anyone forgets
+Memory of a debt fades as the days passLinks sent at the table, before anyone forgets

 Manual math causes errors and argumentsReceipt scanning calculates shares automatically

-Equal splits cost the modest orderer $12+ extraItemized splits mean everyone pays what they ordered
+Even splits make the modest orderer subsidize the big spenderItemized splits mean everyone pays what they ordered

 Sources: Gneezy, Haruvy & Yafe, The Economic Journal, 2004; Steel, Psychological Bulletin, 2007; Ebbinghaus, Memory, 1885